A quantum N-dimer model: Planar setting

 where the sum is over all edge colorings $c$ of the proper multiweb $m$.
 By Proposition \ref{prop:tracefordiagconn}, $\trq(m)=\trqc(\Psi,m)$ as desired.
 For $m$ a general multiweb, the result follows immediately from the proper multiweb case together with the definitions of $\trq(m)$ and $\trqc(\Psi,m)$.
 (Here it is used that the connection $\Psi(G_m)$ on $G_m$ induced by $\Psi$ remains a Sikora connection.) \end{proof}

-\begin{defi} Suppose $\Phi$ is a diagonal $\SL_n$-connection on $G$ such that any face of length $l$ with $k$ inward-pointing cilia has CCW monodromy $Q^{\frac{l}2-1-k}$ (independent of the base point).
+\begin{defi} Suppose $\Phi$ is a diagonal $\SL_n$-connection on $G$ such that any face of length $l$ with $k$ inward-pointing cilia has CCW monodromy $Q^{\frac{l}2-1-k}$.
 Such a $\SL_n$-connection $\Phi$ is called a \emph{quantum identity connection} and is denoted $I_q$.
-(Note the quantum identity connection is unique up to diagonal gauge transformations.) \end{defi}
+(Note, by Proposition \ref{prop:diagonalgaugeequivalence}, the quantum identity connection is unique up to diagonal gauge transformations.) \end{defi}